vtex-apps/search-result/docs/README.md

 ## Max Items Per Page Usage

+Disclaimer: this notice is deprecated, please use the `search-result-layout` block.
 A `search-result` block may appear in two different contexts, (a) in a search result page (store.search) or (b) as a block in your home page (store.home).

 In case of (a) we can configure the search parameters in a search context in the following way: